datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .output}

-Here's the [documentation for these
+Here is the [documentation for these
 variables](https://gea.esac.esa.int/archive/documentation/GDR2/Gaia_archive/chap_datamodel/sec_dm_crossmatches/ssec_dm_panstarrs1_best_neighbour.html).

-The ones we'll use are:
+The ones we will use are:

 * `source_id`, which we will match up with `source_id` in the Gaia table.